 Environmental due diligence is a crucial element in business transfers.
-It helps identify and manage potential environmental risks that could have an impact on the transaction and the future operations of the company.
-This article explores the importance of this assessment, its key components and the benefits it offers to businesses in Quebec and Canada.
+It helps identify and manage potential environmental risks that could impact the transaction and the company's future operations.
+This article explores the importance of this assessment, its key components, and the benefits it offers to businesses in Quebec and Canada.

 Introduction

-When a company plans to acquire or merge with another company, due diligence is an essential step.
-Among the different types of due diligence, environmental assessment plays an increasingly important role.
-It helps ensure that the target company complies with environmental regulations and does not have hidden environmental liabilities that could result in significant costs or penalties in the future.
+When a company is considering acquiring or merging with another company, due diligence is an essential step.
+Among the various types of due diligence, environmental assessment is playing an increasingly important role.
+It ensures that the target company complies with environmental regulations and does not have hidden environmental liabilities that could result in significant costs or penalties in the future.

 Understanding environmental due diligence